pq-crystals/kyber/README.md

 ```
 for all parameter sets `$ALG` as above.
 The programs report the median and average cycle counts of 1000 executions of various internal functions and the API functions for key generation, encapsulation and decapsulation.
 By default the Time Step Counter is used.
 If instead you want to obtain the actual cycle counts from the Performance Measurement Counters, export `CFLAGS="-DUSE_RDPMC"` before compilation.

 Please note that the reference implementation in `ref/` is not optimized for any platform, and, since it prioritises clean code, is significantly slower than a trivially optimized but still platform-independent implementation.
-Hence benchmarking the reference code does not provide meaningfull results.
+Hence benchmarking the reference code does not provide meaningful results.

 Our Kyber implementations are contained in the [SUPERCOP](https://bench.cr.yp.to) benchmarking framework.
 See [here](http://bench.cr.yp.to/results-kem.html#amd64-kizomba) for cycle counts on an Intel KabyLake CPU.